 10. Will the STREETSCAPE AND TRANSIT changes REMAIN IN PLACE after the L train reopens?

 The MTA and NYCDOT have stated that most streetscape changes made during the L train shutdown will be implemented using flexible, non-permanent materials.
 Some transit changes, such as the crosstown M14 SBS service, may remain in place as part of the city's long-term plan to expand city-wide SBS services over the next decade.

 Throughout this period, NYCDOT and MTA will monitor traffic and pedestrian flows, capture other relevant data, and evaluate impacts to determine the best streetscape and transportation options once L train service resumes.

 Share Your Questions

-We encourage stakeholders to share their feedback directly with NYCDOT and MTA by participating in the community workshops to be held in February 2018.
-The Union Square Partnership will also compile any relevant feedback received from our businesses, residents, and community stakeholders and share with the MTA and NYCDOT.
+The Union Square Partnership will continue to compile any relevant feedback received from our businesses, residents, and community stakeholders.
+We also encourage stakeholders and community members to reach out to MTA and NYCDOT with any concerns.
 If you have further questions regarding the L train’s impact on the greater Union Square community, please send us a note.